 The Fontbonne University parking areas are for use by students, faculty, staff, registered visitors and other individuals conducting business for or authorized by the University.
 Fontbonne University assumes no liability for loss or damage to any vehicle or its contents while parked or operated on University property.
 All parking regulations are strictly enforced 24 hours a day.
 It is assumed that individuals parking on campus are familiar with and agree to adhere to all parking regulations.
-The Fontbonne University Public Safety Department has been charged with the duty of enforcing parking regulations.
-Parking citations will be issued for all observed violations.
-During peak periods, parking on campus is difficult.
+The Fontbonne University Public Safety Department has been charged with the duty of enforcing parking on campus is difficult.
 If you choose to park off campus on Wydown Blvd. or other close locations, please observe the City of Clayton's parking regulations.
 The police enforce these regulations rigorously.
 The campus speed limit is 15 m.p.h.